Hannie Schaft: Resistance work

 Schaft did not, however, accept every assignment.
 When asked to kidnap the children of a Nazi official she refused.
 If the plan had failed, the children would have to be killed, and Schaft felt that was too similar to the Nazis' acts of terror.
 When seen at the location of a particular assassination, Schaft was identified as "the girl with the red hair".
 Her involvement led "the girl with the red hair" to be placed on the Nazis' most-wanted list.

 On 21 June 1944, Schaft and Jan Bonekamp, a friend in the resistance, carried out an assassination in Zaandam on Dutch police officer and collaborator Willem Ragut.
 Schaft fired first and hit Ragut in the back.
 Bonekamp was shot in the stomach by Ragut before killing him.
 Mortally wounded, Bonekamp fled the scene but was arrested shortly afterwards and taken to hospital.
 There he inadvertently gave Schaft's name and address to Dutch Nazi nurses feigning to be Resistance workers.
 To force Schaft to confess, German authorities arrested her parents and sent them to the Herzogenbusch concentration camp near the city of Den Bosch.
 The distress of this situation and her grief over Bonekamp's death forced Schaft to cease resistance work temporarily.
-Her parents were released after two months.
+Her parents were released after nine months.

-Upon recovery, Schaft dyed her hair black and wore glasses to hide her identity and returned to Resistance work.
+When she resumed her Resistance work, Schaft dyed her hair black and wore glasses to hide her identity.
 She once again contributed to assassinations and sabotage, as well as courier work, and the transportation of illegal weapons and the dissemination of illegal newspapers.
-Hannie Schaft and Truus Oversteegen were planning to liquidate NSB/Haarlem policeman Fake Krist on 25 October 1944, but other Haarlem resistance fighters were ahead of them.
+Hannie Schaft and Truus Oversteegen were planning to liquidate NSB member and Haarlem policeman Fake Krist (in Dutch) on 25 October 1944, but other Haarlem resistance fighters were ahead of them.

-On 1 March 1945, NSB police officer Willem Zirkzee was executed by Hannie Schaft and Truus Oversteegen, near the Krelagehuis on the Leidsevaart in Haarlem.
+On 1 March 1945, NSB police officer Willem Zirkzee was killed by Hannie Schaft and Truus Oversteegen, near the Krelagehuis on the Leidsevaart in Haarlem.
 On 15 March they wounded Ko Langendijk, a hairdresser from IJmuiden who worked for the Sicherheitsdienst (SD), a Nazi intelligence agency.
 He survived the attack and in 1948 he testified in Amsterdam for the benefit of his Velser girlfriend, the traitor Nelly Willy van der Meijden.
 In 1949 he was sentenced to life imprisonment.